AI Image: Conflicting Lighting Directions (Fix)

 "golden hour, overcast, dramatic sunlight, soft diffused, night neon"

-Each of these has implicit light direction and quality.
-Golden hour = warm low-angle.
-Overcast = soft no-direction.
-Night neon = colorful point sources.
+Each of these implies a direction and a quality.
+Golden hour is warm and low-angle; overcast is soft with no direction; night neon is colored point sources.
 Mixing them confuses the model.

-How to spot it: look for multiple time/weather words in the prompt.
+How to spot it: look for more than one time/weather word.
 Pick one.

-3. Style LoRA bakes in lighting that fights your prompt
+3. A style LoRA bakes in lighting that fights your prompt

-Many style LoRAs (especially anime, “cinematic,” fashion-editorial) are trained on images with consistent lighting.
-The LoRA tries to impose its trained lighting; your prompt fights it.
-Result: half-LoRA, half-prompt.
+Many style LoRAs (anime, “cinematic,” fashion-editorial) are trained on images with consistent lighting.
+The LoRA imposes its trained lighting while your prompt pulls elsewhere, producing a half-LoRA, half-prompt result.

-How to spot it: same prompt with LoRA off looks consistent; with LoRA on it conflicts.
+How to spot it: the same prompt with the LoRA off looks consistent; with the LoRA on it conflicts.
 The LoRA is the source.

-When you don’t describe lighting, the model picks one — and if your prompt has multiple environments hinted (e.g., cinematic portrait at home, sunset outside the window, lamp on desk), the model invents conflicting sources to “make sense” of all the environments.
+When you describe no lighting, the model picks one.
+If the prompt hints at several environments (cinematic portrait at home, sunset outside the window, lamp on desk), the model invents conflicting sources to “make sense” of all of them.

-How to spot it: prompt has no explicit light direction or quality, AND mentions multiple environment elements.
+How to spot it: the prompt has no explicit light direction or quality, but mentions multiple environment elements.

 Shortest path to fix